raymondbrink/CleanArchitecture/examples/Example.Console.QueryList/README.md

 Finally there's a registration for the `EntityQueryService<Supplier, SupplierListModel, Guid>`, which is an implementation of the generic `IEntityQueryService<Supplier, SupplierListModel, Guid>` interface.

 What are those types we pass to this generic service?
 Well, `Supplier` is easy, that's the entity we want to query. `SupplierListModel` is the model we want to map the entity to.
 It describes the details of the entity we need in our application.
+The query will return a list of those.

-Last but not least is an optional type describing the type of identifier of the entity, in this case `Guid`.
+Last but not least is an optional type `TKey` describing the type of identifier of the entity, in this case it's a `Guid`.
 If omitted, by default the identifier type `long` is assumed.
-So whether or not you need to specify the third type parameter `TKey` depends on the type of identifier you specified when designing your entity in the datamodel.
+Whether or not you need to specify the third type parameter `TKey` depends on the type of identifier you specified when designing your entity in the datamodel.
 For this to work, we must also specify the identifier type `TKey` using a generic interface `IEntityBase<TKey>` on the (base)entity we query, so in this case on `Company` (the base class of `Supplier`) we specify the identitifier (key) type like so:

 ```csharp